Black Bear Hunting in Alaska

 Travel Safely in the Sound

 Prince William Sound can be as treacherous as it is beautiful.
 It is important to learn boating safety, navigation rules, and weather.
-The Department of Natural Resources Office of Boating Safety has a useful web site and handbook specific to Prince William Sound.
+The Department of Natural Resources Office of Boating Safety has a useful web site specific to Prince William Sound.
 The U.S. Coast Guard teaches boating classes, and has a boating video for hunters available for viewing at some ADFG offices.
 The National Weather Service has weather and sea conditions available online including buoys, radar, and marine forecasts, or by telephone (907-424-3333).

 Private Lands in Western Prince William Sound